Did Black Lives Matter in Early Illinois? Voices from the Brink of Slavery and Freedom

 While stories of prominent antislavery figures from later years are more widely recognized (Elijah Lovejoy, Abraham Lincoln), the very early years of statehood were marked by a significant struggle for and against slavery that illuminates the inheritance of what some called “old slavery” in the region, and what was often benignly masked as “servitude.”
 Historical records offer these six figures’ words, which will be given a voice today through this performance-presentation.

 But their voices are only part of the story, as their rationales for or against slavery were not simply black and white, so to speak.
-The complexities of their rationales, their backgrounds and views, and the forces that shaped their views will be illuminated.
-Connections to current debates and our inherited legacies of racial understandings will be explored.
-Q and A will follow the presentation.
+Alongside selections from these voices of the past, a presentation with visuals will illuminate the complexities of their rationales, their backgrounds and views, and the forces that shaped them.

 This event is Free and Open to the public.
 For more information, please contact Kurt Begalka at firstname.lastname@example.org.